 Drugs: If you suffer with pain, drugs will temporarily lessen its severity.
 However when you stay on medications to block pain, you increase your risk for addiction.
 Even the safer non-steroidal pain medicines are associated with increased risk for heart attacks and bleeding.

-Rheumatoid arthritis: Edith Piaf suffered from rheumatoid arthritis, a disease that causes terrible pain in her joints and muscles.
-Doctors call it auto-immune because it looks like an infection and the patient's immunity is overactive.
+Rheumatoid arthritis: Edith Piaf suffered from rheumatoid arthritis, a disease that caused terrible pain in her joints and muscles.
+Doctors call it auto-immune because it looks like an infection and the patient’s immunity is overactive.
 However, instead of her immunity killing germs, her immune cells attack and destroy her muscles and joints.
-There is strong evidence that rheumatoid arthritis is started by an infection, but so far doctors have not found a specific germ that causes this disease.
+There is strong evidence that rheumatoid arthritis is tripped off by an infection, but so far doctors have not found a specific germ that causes this disease.

 Liver cancer: Liver cancer is often caused by hepatitis C, a sexually-transmitted infection.